Responsible Executive: Executive Vice President

 - Other precautionary health and welfare measures or requirements that are deemed appropriate by University leadership.

 To the extent any such policies, guidelines, protocols or requirements for safe on-campus operations are implemented by the University pursuant to this policy, they shall be considered mandatory or required of all those described as affected by the terms of such policies, guidelines, protocols or requirements.
+Violations of such measures may be considered particularly serious disciplinary matters given the health and safety impacts to the campus community.

 The University takes seriously confidentiality and nondiscrimination responsibilities associated with communicable disease.
 Collecting and disclosing information relating to the health of members of our community, including their health conditions, test results, and the like, are based on the operational needs of the University, applicable public health guidance, and applicable legal requirements.
 Discrimination and acts of bias relating to the use of such information are not tolerated.